Managers with VUCA characteristics

 - Respect: In most teams the members have good intentions, are competent and do their best.
 If they do not do that, it's more a management error than a mistake of their own.
 If they disagree about something, it's not for fun.
 Therefore, respect for team members' experiences, ideas, and opinions, personality, and private life outside of work (which may have its own challenges) is central.

 - Openness: "What if you're right?"
 This mental reaction to the subordinate's input shows intellectual openness, humility and concrete recognition that collective thinking is stronger than individual considerations.
-Openness is also about being curious, allowing experiments, and allowing mistakes (assuming you learn).
+Openness is also about being curious, allowing experiments, and allowing mistakes (assuming it is learned).
 Last but not least, it means accepting feedback and being really grateful for it.

 - Coherence: The quest for coherence does not mean that leaders should be predictable or rigid.
 This means that while they should constantly adapt to the context, they should do so in accordance with the communicated, overarching intentions.
 If the strategy changes, it needs to be explained again.
 But that's not all: part of the culture of an institution is defined by the worst behavior tolerated without sanction.
 Managers need to be aware of this and avoid the mistake of applying different standards depending on length of service or constituency.
 I once with one Company worked that fired a very high manager because of “misalignment with corporate values”; that's exactly how it was communicated.
 After that, I saw no significant behavioral problems in this organization.